positively-charged/bcc/doc/details.md

 <i>left</i> ? : <i>right</i>
 </pre>

 The `?:` operator is similar to the `if` statement.
 The left operand is evaluated first.
-If the result is true, then the middle operand is evaluated and returned; otherwise, the right operand is evaluated and returned:
+If the result is `true`, then the middle operand is evaluated and returned; otherwise, the right operand is evaluated and returned:

 ```
 script "Main" open {